MD-Lambda-View

 How does the MD-Lambda-View cable pull sensor work?

-This is where the MD-Lambda-View cable sensor comes into play.
-It replaces the standard throttle cable.
-The entire assembly behaves like a conventional throttle cable, but activates a magnetic position sensor driven by a cable guide.
-This simultaneously transmits all actions on the throttle to the carburetor slide or throttle valve, as well as to the integrated position sensor.
+The entire assembly behaves like a conventional throttle cable, but actuates a magnetic position sensor driven by a cable pulley system.
+This means that all actions at the throttle grip are simultaneously transmitted to the carburetor slide or throttle valve and also to the integrated position sensor.

 Technical Data